stjudecloud/mtsg/dnanexus/mutspec/README.md

   * `prefix`: Prefix to prepend to the output filenames.
 If blank, the basename of `multi_sample_vcf` is used. [optional]

+  * `disabled_column`: VCF column index (starting from samples, zero-based) to ignore when reading VCFs.
+Applies to all input VCFs. [optional]

 ## Outputs

   * `signatures_txt`: A tab-delimited file of the raw results with sample